-Free Saturdays: Admission to the Museum will be free for all visitors on Saturdays through 2014, courtesy of Southport Lane.
+Free Saturdays: Admission to the Museum will be free for all visitors on Saturdays through 2014.

 Wondering what to expect when you visit?
 Take a look at images of the Museum’s historic home and exhibition highlights with our online photo tour.

 Financial education is at the heart of the Museum’s mission.
 For more than 20 years, educators from around the country have been bringing students to the Museum to help them understand how finance impacts their daily lives.
 The Museum offers a variety of programs, including classes, the Museum Finance Academy and a P-Credit course taught by trained Museum educators and market professionals.
 Public guided tours may also be available.